newsraft/newsraft/doc/contributing-change.md

-So in order to not waste our precious time, make sure that the proposed functionality doesn't conflict with the goals of the project (see [doc/project-goals.md](https://codeberg.org/grisha/newsraft/src/branch/main/doc/project-goals.md)) and its source code conforms to the Code guidelines (see below).
+So in order to not waste our precious time, make sure that the proposed functionality doesn't conflict with the goals of the project (see [doc/project-goals.md](https://codeberg.org/grisha/newsraft/src/branch/main/doc/project-goals.md)) and its source code conforms to C99 language standard and project's code guidelines (see below).

 In terms of dependencies, Newsraft is very unpretentious - it uses [ncurses](https://invisible-island.net/ncurses) to draw user interface,